mozachiu/FCND-Estimation-CPP-1/README.md

 ```
 - QuadController.cpp is updated from last project
 - QuadControlParams.txt is updated from last project
 - The controller added from previous project successfully meet the performance criteria of the final scenario (<1m error for entire box flight).
-Result is indicated in Task 5.
+- Position and velocity gains have gone down from the initial value.
+This is enough to make the drone fly with an error of <1m for the entire box flight as shown in Task 5.
 ```

 MonteCarloTest                     |  TestManyQuads